tstuefe/JEP387/review/guide/review-guide.md

 - "enlarge chunk in place" `VirtualSpaceNode::attempt_enlarge_chunk()`

-These operations the subsystem does on behalf of the ChunkManager.

 ### 2.1.3.
 Classes

 #### 2.1.3.1. class VirtualSpaceList

 `VirtualSpaceList` is a list of reserved regions (VirtualSpaceNode).

-It is a global structure: only one or two `VirtualSpaceList` instances exist per process.

-VirtualSpaceList grows on demand - new reserved regions are added when more space is needed.
-Regions are several MB sized (atm 8M = 2 Root chunks areas, see below).

-If `-XX:+UseCompressedClassPointers`, a second global instance of `VirtualSpaceList` exists, which holds the "compressed class space" (see Concepts).
-That instance is a degenerated version of a list; it only ever has one node which is sized as big as the CompressedClassSpaceSize (1G).
-New nodes cannot be added.
+VirtualSpaceList manages a single (if non-expandable) or a series of (if expandable) virtual memory regions.

+Internally it holds a list of nodes (VirtualSpaceNode), each one managing a single contiguous memory region.
+The first node of this list is the current node and used for allocation of new root chunks.

+Beyond access to those nodes, and the ability to grow new nodes (if expandable), it allows for purging: purging this list means removing and unmapping all memory regions which are unused.
+Other than that, this class is unexciting.

+Of this object only exist one or two global instances, contained within the one or two `MetaspaceContext` values which exist globally.

 #### 2.1.3.2. class VirtualSpaceNode

 `VirtualSpaceNode` manages one contiguous reserved region of the Metaspace.

-In case of the compressed class space, it contains the whole compressed class space.
+In case of the compressed class space, it contains the whole compressed class space, contained in a list with a single node which cannot be expanded.

 It knows which granules in this region are committed (`class CommitMask`).